Princess Benedikte of Denmark: Interests

-Princess Benedikte is very much involved in the Scout/Guide organization in Denmark as well as internationally.
-When she was a child, a special Scout unit was created, so that she could join the Guides.
+Princess Benedikte is very much involved in the Girl Guide and Girl Scout organization in Denmark as well as internationally.
+When she was a child, a special Scout unit was created so that she could join the Guides.
 Now her involvement is more at the organisational level as she is chairman for Pigespejdernes Fællesråd Danmark (Joint Committee of Girl Guides in Denmark).
 She is patron of De grønne pigespejdere (The Green Girl Guides, Denmark) and Det Danske Spejderkorps (The Danish Guide and Scout Association).
-In addition she is patron of the Olave Baden Powell Society (OB-PS), a support organisation for the World Association of Girl Guides and Girl Scouts.
+In addition, she is patron of the Olave Baden Powell Society (OB-PS), a support organisation for the World Association of Girl Guides and Girl Scouts.
 She is an honorary member of the St George's Guilds in Denmark.
 In 2007 she was awarded with a prize of honour by this Scout association for adults.

 She is also involved in equestrian sport, and has acted as an honorary patron of the World Breeding Federation for Sport Horses.
 In 2006, she ran in an election for president of the International Equestrian Federation, but she was heavily defeated, earning only 16 votes and placing last out of the three candidates.

-Titles, styles, honours and awards
+Honours and awards

 As Princess of Denmark, Benedikte is entitled to the style "Her Royal Highness".